chrisguest75/docker_examples/88_python_sdk/README.md

 TODO:

+* Currently it is not working with buildkit.
 * Start an nginx container and copy files into it.
 * Template files
 * Make some requests and check the logs.